Best Of16 min read

 Ipvanish

-IPVanish owns and operates its own server infrastructure — no third-party servers, no rented hardware — which gives it a speed consistency advantage that shows up clearly in real-world testing.
-If your primary complaint about your current VPN is that it tanks your download speeds, IPVanish is worth a serious look.
-During testing I hit some of my highest peak numbers on IPVanish's WireGuard implementation, regularly touching 500+ Mbps on a good connection.
+IPVanish owns its own servers — no third-party hardware — which gives it a speed advantage that shows up in real testing.
+If your main complaint about your current VPN is that it kills your download speeds, IPVanish deserves a look.
+I hit some of my highest numbers here — regularly touching 500+ Mbps on WireGuard.

-The unlimited connections policy (yes, unlimited — similar to Surfshark) is a solid bonus.
-Torrenting is supported across all servers, and the apps are clean and functional without feeling cluttered.
-Here's the thing though: IPVanish had a historical logging incident back in 2016, before their current ownership.
-They've completely overhauled their infrastructure since, and there's been no repeat of it.
-But it's worth knowing that history if privacy is your absolute top priority.
+Unlimited connections (like Surfshark) is a solid bonus.
+Torrenting works on all servers, and the apps are clean without feeling bloated.
+One thing to know: IPVanish had a logging incident back in 2016, before current ownership.
+They've completely rebuilt their infrastructure since, with no repeat incidents.
+But if privacy history matters to you, it's worth considering.

 Key Features: